MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

     vmconnect localhost DC1
     ```
 3. Click **Next** to accept the default settings, read the license terms and click **I accept**, provide an administrator password of **pass@word1**, and click **Finish**.
-4. Sign in to DC1 using the local administrator account.
-Right-click **Start**, point to **Shut down or sign out**, and click **Sign out**.
+4. Click the **Ctrl+Alt+Del** button in the upper left corner of the virtual machine connection window, and then sign in to DC1 using the local administrator account.
+5. Right-click **Start**, point to **Shut down or sign out**, and click **Sign out**.
 The VM connection will reset and a new connection dialog box will appear enabling you to choose a custom display configuration.
-Select a desktop size, click **Connect** and sign in with the local Administrator account.
+Select a desktop size, click **Connect** and sign in again with the local Administrator account.
 Note: Signing in this way ensures that [enhanced session mode](https://technet.microsoft.com/windows-server-docs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect) is enabled.
 It is only necessary to do this the first time you sign in to a new VM.
-5. If DC1 is configured as described in this guide, it will currently be assigned an APIPA address, have a randomly generated hostname, and a single network adapter named "Ethernet."
+6. If DC1 is configured as described in this guide, it will currently be assigned an APIPA address, have a randomly generated hostname, and a single network adapter named "Ethernet."
 Open an elevated Windows PowerShell prompt on DC1 and type or paste the following commands to provide a new hostname and configure a static IP address and gateway:

     ```
     Rename-Computer DC1